Your Cart is empty

 Do Hair Extensions damage your natural hair?
 A question that has been asked for years and will continue to be asked for many more.
 The truth is, there is no clear-cut way to answer to this question, with it comes a whole load of ifs and buts.
 When used incorrectly, any product applied to the hair or skin can be harmful.
 The importance of research and sound advice before making such a commitment is vital to achieve the safest, top quality results.

 That is why at Cliphair we strive to give our customers as much honest information as possible, whether that is through our FREE advice service run by extension experts or in the detailed descriptions you will find on our product pages.
-Choosing the right type for you and correctly caring for them is critical to ensure no damage is caused to your own hair and you will find everything you need to know on this subject right here in todays blog!
+Choosing the best type of hair extensions for you and correctly caring for them is critical to ensure no damage is caused to your own hair and you will find everything you need to know on this subject right here in todays blog!
 From temporary to permanent hair extensions and everything in between, we’ve explained the risks, how to choose your type and how to use them properly allowing you to start your hair extensions journey with confidence.
 We also cover the least damaging hair extensions and how to avoid common mistakes that can harm your hair.
 (Also read our guide on managing damaged hair)

 Quick Answer: For temporary Hair Extensions - Clip ins are least damaging

 Clip in hair extensions are extremely easy to use (simply clip the clip ins into place and you can easily remove them in a few minutes), they are the most popular option for those looking for instant and temporary hair extensions that cause the least damage to natural hair.
 In fact, clip in hair extension are perfect for anyone who wants to preserve their own natural hair but like to switch up their look sometimes, or for those who simply wish to grow out their natural hair while still looking glamorous.